Phantom Punch (film): Plot

-In 1950 Liston is carrying out a prison sentence in Missouri State Penitentiary.
-After knocking out the prison boxing champ Big Lester in a brawl over cigarettes, he is coached by the prison athletic director Father Alois to hone his boxing skills.
-In the ring he knocks out Big Lester again followed by several other contenders.
-Having shown improvement, he is released after serving just two years of a five-year sentence.
+In 1950, Liston was serving a prison sentence in Missouri State Penitentiary.
+After knocking out the prison boxing champ Big Lester in a brawl over cigarettes, the prison athletic director Father Alois coached him to hone his boxing skills.
+In the ring, he knocked out Big Lester again, followed by several other contenders.
+Having shown improvement, he was released after serving just two years of a five-year sentence.

-Upon his release in 1952 he joins a boxing gym in St. Louis, Missouri, run by Caesar Novak at the recommendation of Father Alois.
-His fellow inmate Catfish later arrives to act as his cut man.
-During this time Liston takes part in several matches and meets his future wife Geraldine.
+Upon his release in 1952, he joined a boxing gym in St. Louis, Missouri, run by Caesar Novak at the recommendation of Father Alois.
+His fellow inmate, Catfish, later arrives to act as his cut man.
+During this time, Liston takes part in several matches and meets his future wife, Geraldine.
 He visits Father Alois, now working in a church, to thank him and tell him about Geraldine.
-Sitting in a parked car with Geraldine at night he is told by a policeman to move his car along, which escalates into a fistfight and another prison sentence for Liston.
+Sitting in a parked car with Geraldine at night, he is told by a policeman to move his car along, which escalates into a fistfight and another prison sentence for Liston.
 Geraldine greets him at his release in 1957 and invites him to live with her at a house being rented to her by her cousin after getting married at a justice of the peace on the way.
 Liston experiences nightmares remembering abuse suffered at the hands of his father.

-Caesar Novak takes Liston back in his gym as a fighter and asks him to stay out of prison.
-One night the policemen from the previous altercation stop by Liston's house and threaten him, telling him that he has to throw any future fight against Floyd Patterson.
-In 1962 Novak attacks Bobby Zazo in a club in a dispute over Farah, a girl Novak stole from him, and arranges through mutual organized crime connections to pay Zazo $10,000 in retribution.
-Mob connections pressure Novak to tell Liston to take a dive in the upcoming match against Patterson so that they can win on a bet but Novak asks Liston to win instead.
-Liston wins the match by knockout but no press arrives to interview the new champion.
-When approached by his organized crime connections, Novak explains that he actually bet their money on Liston and made them $1.2 million.
+Caesar Novak takes Liston back to his gym as a fighter and asks him to stay out of prison.
+One night, the policemen from the previous altercation stop by Liston's house and threaten him, telling him that he must throw any future fight against Floyd Patterson.
+In 1962, Novak attacks Bobby Zazo in a club in a dispute over Farah, a girl Novak stole from him, and arranges through mutual organized crime connections to pay Zazo $10,000 in retribution.
+Mob connections pressure Novak to tell Liston to dive into the upcoming match against Patterson so that they can win on a bet, but Novak asks Liston to win instead.
+Liston wins the match by knockout, but no press arrives to interview the new champion.
+When approached by his organized crime connections, Novak explains that he bet their money on Liston and made them $1.2 million.

 Liston is approached by the police and teased about his inability to write a message with his signature because of his lack of education.
 They attempt to pin a drunk driving charge on him, even though he is walking, and another fistfight ensues.
-That night in jail he is seriously beaten by the correction officers and told to get out of town or he will be killed.
-Novak takes him to Las Vegas, where Sonny and Geraldine buy a new house in December 1962 as the relationship between Caesar and Farah is falling apart.
+That night in jail, he is seriously beaten by the correction officers and told to get out of town, or he will be killed.
+Novak takes him to Las Vegas, where Sonny and Geraldine buy a new house in December 1962, as the relationship between Caesar and Farah is falling apart.